 Harrison’s research focuses on the composition of cartoon music.
 As well as composing original music for cartoons, he is researching Scott Bradley’s music for Tom & Jerry and Christopher Willis’ music for Mickey Mouse.

 Harrison’s music is regularly featured on sports television by companies including NFL, NBA, MLB and NHL.
 This affinity for sports music lead him to start his own music library, Ringside Tracks, which currently has 15 composers on its roster.
 Harrison’s custom entrance theme for tag team Lifeblood was played at Madison Square Garden during the ROH/NJPW G1 Supercard, the only wrestling event produced at MSG by a promotion other than WWE post-1960.

 Harrison has toured China and the US as a performer, was Musical Director for American Idiot: The Musical in LA and has written songs on a Billboard #2 album.
 He is a member of BAFTA and a music judge for the Emmy Awards.
-He holds an MMus in Composition from King’s College London and is Senior Lecturer at the Academy of Contemporary Music.
+He holds an MMus in Composition from King’s College London and is Lecturer in Composition for Screen at BIMM University.

 Personal website Visit website

 How to Become a Film Composer Book Visit website